 Learning is experiential.

 Experiential learning experiences can take multiple forms.
 Activities that get your students involved enhance your students’ learning experience.
 Examples of learning activities include small group discussions, experiments, role playing, skits, building something at their table or desk, or writing/drawing something specific.
 Learning activities also keep people energized, especially activities that involve stepping away from their desks.

 Honoring the life experiences your students bring to the classroom is another component of experiential learning.
-It’s important to tap into that wealth of wisdom of your classroom whenever it’s appropriate.
+It’s important to tap into that wealth of wisdom in your classroom whenever it’s appropriate.

 The time needs to be right to learn.

-No matter how hard a teacher tries, if a student isn’t ready to learn, they won’t.
+No matter how hard a teacher tries, if an adult student isn’t ready to learn, they won’t.
 Luckily, adult students chose to be in your classroom, which means they have already determined that the time is right.

 As an instructor, listen carefully for teaching moments and take advantage of them.
 When an adult learner says or does something that triggers a topic on your agenda, be flexible and teach it right then.

 The education process is positive and encouraging.

 For most adults, stepping back into the classroom can be intimidating, which is understandable if they haven’t taken a class in years.
 Students may be apprehensive about what the course will be like and how well they’ll do.

 As an instructor of adult students, it’s important to exude positivity, encouragement, and patience.
 Establishing motivation in the classroom can facilitate effective learning for students.
 Give your students time to respond when you ask a question.
 They may need a few moments to consider their answer.
 Recognize the contributions they make, even when small.

 Give your students words of encouragement whenever the opportunity arises.
 Most adults will rise to your expectations if you’re clear about them.